collective/rapido.plone/docs/tutorial.rst

         <include css:content="form" href="/@@rapido/rating/blocks/rate" />
     </after>

-The ``include`` directive allows to retrieve a piece of content, in our case, the HTML form produces by our block.
+The ``include`` directive allows us to retrieve a piece of content;
+in our case, the HTML form produced by our block.
 And the ``after`` directive inserts it after the main title in our page.

 So, now if we visit any page of our Plone site, we see our block displayed just under the title.

 .. image:: files/screen-4.png

-That is nice, but there is a small problem: when we like on the "Like" button, we are redirected to the raw block content, and we loose our current Plone page.
+That is nice, but there is a small problem: when we click on the *"Like"* button, we are redirected to the raw block content, and we lose our current Plone page.

 Let's fix that.

-Keeping in our Plone page
+Staying in our Plone page
 -------------------------

-If we want to keep in our current page after submitting our block, we need to enable to **AJAX** mode.
+If we want to stay on our current page after submitting our block, we need to enable **AJAX** mode.

-Let's just change our ``rate.yaml`` file like this:
+To do this, let's change our ``rate.yaml`` file like this:

 .. code-block:: yaml